bredamatt/cardano-notes/revealjs/mattia/governance.md

 - individual (voter can verify their vote was created, stored and tallied correctly)
 - global (everyone can verify that only valid votes are in the ballot box, and that all stored votes are properly tallied)

-## Accountability
+## 5. Accountability

 *"A blockchain governance system satisfies the property of accountability if whenever participants bring in a change, they are held individually responsible for it in a clearly defined way by the platform."*

 Think of this as "Skin-in-the-Game".
+Parties participating in the governance system are incentivized to do good because they themselves are accountable for their own profits/rewards for doing so.

-## Sustainability
+## 6. Sustainability

 - Type 1: "Development":
-*"A blockchain governance system sustains development if it incentivises, via monetary rewards or otherwise, participants who develop successful improve ment proposals for the platform"*
+*"A blockchain governance system sustains development if it incentivises, via monetary rewards or otherwise, participants who develop successful improvement proposals for the platform"*

 - Type 2: "Participation":
 *"A blockchain governance system sustains participation if it incentivises, via monetary rewards or otherwise, participants who participate in the decision-making process of the platform"*

-## Liveness
+## 7. Liveness

 *"A blockchain governance system satisfies liveness if it is capable of incorporating an input of urgency from the stakeholders and then being capable of acting on it in the sense that if an issue is deemed to be urgent according to some function, then the decision making procedure is capable of terminating within a reasonable amount of time, as a function of the urgency of the matter."*